hharryyf/codeforcepractice/README.md

 get i, all the other must get K - i, this is when i is less than K - i.
 Using this property and given n and k are small, the state transition is simple. https://codeforces.com/problemset/problem/1249/F

+918. Couple Cover (diff=2200, sieve)
+Since we've solved problem C of northwest pacific regional contest 2017, this problem becomes trivial.
+Instead of counting the number of valid pairs, we can count the number of invalid pairs and use the total number of pairs (which is fixed N * N - N) and subtract the invalid from it.
+Since p is less than 3e6 which is relatively small, we can count the number of pairs which product is i (here i is from 1 to 3e6). https://codeforces.com/contest/691/problem/F